Current information on COVID-19 in the Principality of Liechtenstein

 - Public transportation

 Hotels, holiday apartments, guesthouses, youth hostels, camping sites and cabins are normally open in compliance with hygiene and safety guidelines and look forward to welcoming guests again.
-There is no obligation to wear a mask in compliance with the hygiene regulations.

-- Publicly accessible facilities and schools
+- Publicly accessible facilities

 - Official communication channel

 Tourist and Information Offices

 Do you have questions about tourist offers or the general situation?
 Our information offices will be happy to help you: